 Are you considering starting a capital campaign for your nonprofit organization’s next big project?
 Before embarking on your fundraising journey, there are some crucial questions you need to ask yourself.

 At iWave, our mission is to empower nonprofit organizations of all sizes.
 We do so through our next-generation fundraising platform, which helps identify and cultivate the best possible donors for a cause.

-Let’s see how we can leverage a tool like this to accomplish big capital campaign goals!
+Let’s see how we can leverage iWave as a capital campaign tool.

 By definition, a capital campaign is an organized effort to raise funding within a predetermined time period.
 In simple terms, capital campaigns raise the funds you need to tackle big projects like new construction or other organizational expansions.

 Some of the most common capital campaign goals include:

 Capital campaigns are unique since they occur in two phases: quiet (private) and public.
 These campaigns are always highly specific in their end goals and thoroughly planned out beforehand.

 Your nonprofit organization is constantly looking for charitable gifts to help improve the mission overall, but this type of fundraising is for those massive goals or undertakings you need to grow and thrive.